 Best Practices in Data Visualization

 Creating effective data visualizations goes beyond simply choosing a chart type and plugging in data.
 It involves thoughtful design, a clear understanding of your audience, and adherence to principles that make your visuals informative, accurate, and easy to understand.
-Implementing these best practices, much like following Principles of Site Reliability Engineering (SRE) for system stability, ensures the reliability and effectiveness of your visual communication.

 A well-designed, clear, and informative chart exemplifying best practices in data visualization